sprySyana/3WA/README.md

   - all the HTML+JS exercices and projects files with their CSS
 - PHP branch
   - will be added and updated alongside the PHP  lessons
+- Img branch
+  - all the images used in the differents web pages